ivargr/kage-indexing/Readme.md

 * Add an entry for your variants under `variants:`.
 Note that your variants can either point to a local path or some url.
 * Add an entry for you reference genome under `genomes:`
 * Create a new dataset under `analysis_regions`.
 Specify chromsomes.
-Note: It is a good idea to create a dataset for just a single or a few chromosomes first and test the whole pipeline to see that it doesn't crash before you try to make an index for the whole genome.
+Note: It is a good idea to define a small dataset for just a single or a few chromosomes first and test the whole pipeline to see that it doesn't crash before you try to make an index for the whole genome.

 ### Step 5: Run